Protesters call for nationwide strike against Trump's immigration policies | Education

 Protesters call for nationwide strike against Trump's immigration policies

-The demonstrations come almost a week after Alex Pretti, an intensive care nurse, was shot multiple times as he used his cellphone to record Border Patrol officers conducting an immigration enforcement operation.
-The death only reignited scrutiny over the administrations tactics after the January 7 death of Renee Good, who was fatally shot behind the wheel of her vehicle by a US Immigration and Customs Enforcement officer.
+The demonstrations are taking place amid widespread outrage over the killing of Alex Pretti, an intensive care nurse, who was shot multiple times after he used his cellphone to record Border Patrol officers conducting an immigration enforcement operation.
+Were here to protest ICE and what theyre doing all over the country, especially in Minnesota, said Logan Albritton, a 17-year-old senior at Groves.

 - Country: